DigitalFinanceAndWorldSIG-DAO/Privacy-Preserving-Computing/README.md

 Contact us on Wechat (ID: wxid_hmb9bh2xph7s22).
 We will confirm the allocating of bounty to you after communication.
 You will be invited into the sharing group for further researches and progress updates.

-## Join ResearchDAO
+## Join SIGResearchDAO

-Everyone in any background and experience is welcomed to join our ResearchDAO.
+Everyone in any background and experience is welcomed to join our SIGResearchDAO.
 Contact us on Wechat (ID: wxid_hmb9bh2xph7s22)!